lizsuter/MarineAnimalDisease/PullingSRAdata.md

 ```
 conda install -c bioconda sra-tools
 ```

 Check by downloading example file

 ```
-cd /Users/admin/Documents/Molloy/Research/MarineAnimalDisease

 fastq-dump -A "SRR7694205"
 ```

-Worked!
-Come back [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html) later to see how to deal with the `@SRR` lines if they become a problem.
+NOTE TO SELF: Come back [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html) or [here](https://galaxyproject.org/support/ncbi-sra-fastq/)later to see how to deal with the `@SRR` lines in the fastq files if they become a problem.

-Try with one of the datasets I'm interested in, BioProject
-PRJNA421986: The Pacific oyster, Crassostrea gigas, associated microbial community (went to SRA Run Selector and grabbed some of the SRR id's)
+Example with BioProject PRJNA421986: (from the Green et al. paper: The Pacific oyster, Crassostrea gigas, associated microbial community.

+- I went to SRA Run Selector and grabbed some of the SRR id's
-- Navigate into removeable hard drive since these are large files.
+- `cd` into a local folder.
+(Using my removeable hard drive since these are large files.)
-- Indicate that these are paired-end and download both reads
+- Run fastq-dump and indicate that these are paired-end.
+Download both F and R reads

 ```
 fastq-dump --split-files SRR6374533
 ```

-- Try multiple files at once
+- Or download multiple files at once

 ```
 fastq-dump --split-files SRR6374534 SRR6374535
 ```

-To get a list of all files, from BioProject page click on the SRA experiments > Send to> File> Format: Accession list.
+	- To get a list of all files from one project, from BioProject page click on the SRA experiments > Send to> File> Format: Accession list.
+Then can paste this into terminal.

 ## Get sample metadata
 This is for making one file with all the contextual environmental data, like temperature, etc.

-First install NCBI's Utilties (got this from [here](https://anaconda.org/bioconda/entrez-direct))
+First install NCBI's Utilties (example [here](https://anaconda.org/bioconda/entrez-direct))

 ```
 conda install -c bioconda entrez-direct